kapkip/Markov-Chain-Monty-Python/README.md

 # ☠️🦜 Markov Chain Monty Python Simulation 🦜☠️
 #

-This repository contains reusable, boilerplate templates for running discrete-time **Markov Chain Monte Carlo (MCMC)** simulations in both **Python** and **R**.
+This repository contains simplified, reusable, model templates for running discrete-time **Markov Chain Monte Carlo (MCMC)** simulations in both **Python** and **R**.

 To make the code readable and self-contained, the simulation models the behavioral states of the dear, departed **Mister Polly Parrot** of Monty Python fame.
-It serves as a foundational boilerplate for tracking how an individual organism or population transitions through probabilistic life-history stages until hitting an absorbing state (`Ex-Parrot`).
+It serves as a basic framework for tracking how an individual organism or population transitions through probabilistic life-history stages until hitting an absorbing state (`Ex-Parrot`).

 ## 🦜 The Transition Matrix Mathematics 🦜